multiplexcuriosus/monkey_robot_codebase/README.md

  If you run it "fatal error" will be displayed, but that is irrelevant for our purposes.

 ## Install package responsible for data loading/saving
-The package in questin is called "Rospy message converter".
+The package in question is called "Rospy message converter".
 You can install it with:

 ```
 sudo apt install ros-noetic-rospy-message-converter